Meet the people that make up Lost Oak Winery

 Jim Evans, Winemaker

-Jim has been harvesting grapes and making wine in Texas since 1981.
-Jim graduated from Texas A&M University with a B.S. degree in 1984.
-He went to work making wine for the University of Texas Experimental Viticulture and Enology program in 1985 and continued in that position until 1996.
-In 1996 Jim began making wine for Robert and Jamey Wolf of Lost Oak Vineyards which became a commercial winery operation in 1999.
+Jim is a Texas A&M University graduate who has been harvesting grapes and making wine in Texas since 1981.
+He went to work making wine for the University of Texas Experimental Viticulture and Enology program in 1984 and continued in that position until 1996 when he became Winemaker for Robert and Jamey Wolf of Lone Oak Vineyards.
+When Gene and Judy purchased Lone Oak (now Lost Oak Winery) in 2006, Jim came as a package deal with the Winery.

-In 2006, Jim began working with Gene and Judy Estes of Lost Oak Winery in Burleson.
-In 1997 and 2017 Jim was awarded the Louis F. Qualia Award by the Texas Wine and Grape Growers Association for his work with home winemakers across Texas.
-In 2003 Jim also received from TWGGA the John E. Crosby Lifetime Achievement Award.
+Jim has had a lifetime of achievements in the Texas Wine industry.
+In both 1997 and 2017 Jim was awarded the Louis F. Qualia Award by the Texas Wine and Grape Growers Association (TWGGA) which recognizes a pioneering spirit in a Texas winemaker or grape grower.
+He was awarded this for his work with home winemakers across Texas.
+In 2003 Jim received from TWGGA the John E. Crosby, Jr. Award which recognizes lifetime achievement in the Texas wine and grape industry.
+In addition, Jim was president of TWGGA in 2014 and has served on the TWGGA Board for numberous years.
 Jim is co-author, along with Nancy Barrus, of the book "A Handbook for Wine and Must Analysis."

 In 2011, Jim celebrated 30 years of winemaking in Texas.
 He claims, that wine is made in the vineyard.
 A winemaker should just guide the process and not interfere too much.
 Let the wine be an expression of the grape.